FatConan/jerzewska/pages/case-studies/eco-friendly-branding.md

 Looking at this project from today’s point of view, I would say there is some things that could have been improved.
 The website experience should have been tested, but I didn’t have that knowledge or experience at the time.
-I still decided to use this project in my case studies, as it was one of my very first individual, and one of my biggest single projects even to this day.
+I still decided to use this project in my case studies, as it was one of my very first individual, and one of my biggest single projects.
 I think it still looks very modern and up to date.